Apostolic Nunciature to North Macedonia

 The Apostolic Nunciature to North Macedonia is an ecclesiastical office of the Catholic Church in North Macedonia.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
+The title Apostolic Nuncio to North Macedonia is held by the prelate appointed Apostolic Nuncio to Bulgaria; he resides in Bulgaria.